princomp/princomp.github.io/source/lectures/misc/exceptions.md

 	- This allows a more fine-grained handling of the exceptions that can be thrown.
 	- In the example, if a `DivideByZeroException` exception is thrown, it is because the user entered "0" and the operation `{10 / uInput}` failed.
 In this case, we can display an appropriate error message ("You tried to divide by zero").
 	- In the example, if a `FormatException` exception is thrown, it is because the user entered a string containing non-numerical characters, and we can similarly return an appropriate error message.
+	- Writing `catch{…}` is the same as `catch (Exception){…}`: by default, a `catch` block catches all the exceptions that can be thrown, not the exceptions of a particular class.
+Note that, if specifying multiple `catch` blocks, the order matter, as a `catch (Exception)`, if placed first, will always execute before the `catch` blocks put after.

 ## Exception Class and Objects